thatchej/R-ClassicBooks/docs/tasks.md

 Now that you have the `titles.csv` data imported.
 Import the `data/stats.csv` file as well.
 Assign the resulting data frame to a `stats` variable.

-## 1.4 - Require the readr package
+## 1.4 - Require the dplyr package

 If you view the `titles` and `stats` data frames in the upper right of RStudio, you will notice that both have a column called `id`.
 We need to combine these two frames into one.

 The `dplyr` package has several functions to join two data frames together.

 Require the `dplyr` package in `data.R` below the other packages in `data.R`.